facebook/react-native-website/docs/text.md

 ## Nested text

 Both Android and iOS allow you to display formatted text by annotating ranges of a string with specific formatting like bold or colored text (`NSAttributedString` on iOS, `SpannableString` on Android).
 In practice, this is very tedious.
-For React Native, we decided to use web paradigm for this where you can nest text to achieve the same effect.
+For React Native, we decided to use the web paradigm for this, where you can nest text to achieve the same effect.

 ```SnackPlayer name=Nested%20Text%20Example
 import React from 'react';